 Some stalking behaviors are related to someone’s communication skills.
 At Portsmouth’s Central Police Station, I saw a poster once about how helpful an organization that educates on “learning difficulties” can be in some situations that are reported as stalking to the police, but that the police does not know what to do with either.
 Talking with the target of the attention – reassuring the person – can go a long way toward resolving the problem.

-The murders of Shana Grice, Lauren McCluskey, Bijan Ebrahimi and Molly McLaren have illustrated, highly regretfully, that there is also a group of stalking behaviors that should be taken very seriously but that police officers almost always dismiss the men and women who ask the police for help in these situations.
+The murders of Shana Grice, Lauren McCluskey, Bijan Ebrahimi and Molly McLaren have illustrated, highly regretfully, that there is also a group of stalking and harassment behaviors that should be taken very seriously but that police officers almost always dismiss the men and women who ask the police for help in these situations.

 18 September 2019